Evolution of Commercial Construction

 A step down from the GRRande is The Denali (Elias & Wrangell pouches).
 With 8 separate pockets, 16 slots, and 6 loops, this system does the perfect job balancing storage and organization.
 Additionally, the Denali includes a hammer holster and a flat bar holster to give you easy access to some of your favorite tools.
 Finally, this system is held together by our 6” Diamondback® belt, giving you optimal support for your work.

 The Bolt/Fitting Bagis an accessory that could cater to many other needs of a commercial tradesman.
 The Bolt Bag remains open to give you easy access to tools that you need.
 It also includes two connection loops for tool lanyards, four tool slots on the short side and a webbing band for any clip-based attachments on the face.
 It attaches with a trifold hook and loop system.
 The Bolt Bag is a favorite accessory among our Commercial construction customers.

 The commercial construction industry has always been the backbone of America.
-Diamondback is committed to making the perfect system for your trade, so that you can perform your work to the best of your ability, for a prolonged period of time, with ergonomic support.
-Diamondback is the only tool belt company offering ergonomic systems.
-Our unique customizable belts and pouches will allow you to organize your tools so that they perfectly fit your personal needs.
+Diamondback® is committed to making the perfect system for your trade, so that you can perform your work to the best of your ability, for a prolonged period of time, with ergonomic support.
+Diamondback® is the only tool belt company offering ergonomic systems.
+Our unique, customizable construction tool belt systems and pouches will allow you to organize your tools so that they fit your personal needs.
 Our aim is to make your workday easier, and alleviate back pain caused by ordinary tool belts.